jwestfall69/mad/README.md

 drwxrwxrwx 1 jwestfall jwestfall 4096 May 11 11:09 src
 ```

 The build*.sh are specific to my setup and may not work for you.
-They each will build the rom then copy it/them into my mame's roms/[romset]/ directory.
-You can run `make -f Makefile.xxx` to build the roms for the specific board/romset.
+They build the roms then copy them into my mame's roms/[romset]/ directory.
+However you can just run `make -f Makefile.xxx` to build the roms for the specific board/romset.

 ```
 jwestfall@DESKTOP-7LADK23:/mnt/c/Users/jwestfall/Desktop/mad/machine/dec0$ make -f Makefile.robocop